 Cows and kangaroos roam this land, mostly in groups.
 Cows do not care at all, they step aside when you almost run into their hooves.

-Today we took a several dozen kilometer detour off the Gibb River Rd.
-And to our surprise it was better than the main road.
+Today we took several dozen kilometre detours off the Gibb River Rd.
+And to our surprise, it was better than the main road.
 In addition, the surface was wet and there was not much dust.